 Botan, Far East Square

-The anko kimo (angler fish liver) here is pretty good.
-It wasn't as creamy nor as chilled as the ones that they serve at Kazu, still it was very decent in terms of taste and portions.
+Their anko kimo (angler fish liver) here was pretty good though wasn't as creamy nor as chilled as the ones that they serve at Kazu.

-I'm having these chazuke for the first time and despite the taste being quite different from what I had expected from a tea based porridge, I found myself quite enjoying this.
-I'm not sure if the mentaiko or the nori had that much to do with the resultant flavor of the broth, but it tasted quite like fish soup rather than any tea and the heap of toasted sesame seeds added a depth to the fragrance of the porridge.
-Try to imagine teochew fish porridge, without fish slices nor the hint of ginger in the broth.
+This was my first chazuke.
+It didn't quite taste like what I had imagined as a tea based porridge, I found myself quite enjoying this.
+I'm not sure if the mentaiko or the nori had that much to do with the final flavour of the broth, but it tasted quite like fish soup rather than any sort tea and the heap of toasted sesame seeds added a depth to the fragrance.
+Imagine Teochew fish porridge without fish slices nor the hint of ginger in the broth.

-I like the uni sushi here.
-The portions of the sea urchins toppings are quite generous.
-These things really fill up your mouth and for $6 a pop, it is certainly much more affordable than many of the other Japanese places that serves at least decent ones.
+I liked the uni sushi here.
+The portions of the sea urchins toppings were quite generous.
+For $6 a pop, it was certainly much more affordable than many other Japanese places.
 I'll be sure to get more of these the next time I'm back here.

-These umaki tamago are quite good.
-Despite the slightly dry appearances, they are actually oozing with juices when I tried to pick them up with chopsticks and they are served hot.
-The sweetish egg was soft and really just slides down your throat in a comforting manner.
-Packed in the tamago are also almost equally tender pieces of teriyaki marinated eel which doesn't seem to have any bone at all.
-I've been avoiding unagi for ages because the generally don't taste very good to me.
-These are one of the exceptions.
+These umaki tamago were quite good.
+They were actually oozing with juices when I tried to pick them up with chopsticks and they are served piping hot.
+The sweet egg was soft and really just slides down your throat.
+Packed in the tamago were tender pieces of teriyaki marinated eel.
+I've been avoiding unagi for ages because they generally don't taste very good to me.
+These were exceptions.
 Another something which I am sure go for again.

 hi, as a serial food-blog reader passing through, i must say, yours is certainly very pleasing to the eye with loads of yummy pictures that make me want to go out there and start splurging haha. and wow youre a within temptation fan as well! (i cant seem to find many others these days) well, hope you attain gastronomical nirvana soon!